Areas of Practice

 Real Estate & Land Use Planning

-Representing buyers, sellers, landlords, and tenants of commercial real estate, including shopping centers, office buildings, industrial buildings, hotels, casinos, restaurants, taverns, gas stations, and convenience stores.
+- Representing buyers, sellers, landlords, and tenants of commercial real estate, including land, shopping centers, office buildings, industrial buildings, multi-family apartment projects, hotels, casinos, restaurants, taverns, gas stations, and convenience stores.

 Business Entities & Transactions

 - Representing corporations, partnerships, and limited liability companies and their directors, shareholders, officers, partners, members, and managers in entity formation and governance.

 - Representing buyers and sellers of commercial business assets, including bulk sales and the sales of restaurants, taverns, and casino assets with privileged licenses.

 - Representing buyers and sellers of stock, partnership interests, and membership interests in equity transactions.